The Great Yellowstone Country Ice Cream Tour!

 Here you’ll want to try the old time mixed sodas used in their ice cream sodas and root beer floats.
 Or try one (or two) of the 16 flavors of Wilcox’s ice cream, made in neighboring Livingston, MT.

-Who says tacos and ice cream don’t go together?
-This food truck makes all natural ice cream with both traditional and specialty flavors such as Red Velvet Cake, Orange Creamsicle, Cardamom and Salted Caramel.
+This local favorite makes all natural ice cream with both traditional and specialty flavors such as Red Velvet Cake, Orange Creamsicle, Cardamom and Salted Caramel.

 Located at the only year round entrance to Yellowstone National Park, Gardiner is full of gift shops and trading posts serving souvenirs and ice cream.
 One stop shopping!